 What do you think makes you a Real Hedoine?

 I love to empower, elevate and celebrate women.
 It’s the foundation of every decision I make at Smart Works.
 If the world put a little more time and effort into giving a hand-up to women in need we would all be better off for it.

 Kate’s interview marks a full year since the launch of Real Hedoines!
-To support the incredible work that Kate is doing, we are donating a pair of tights to Smart Works charity for every order placed at www.hedoine.com on International Women’s Day, 8th March, 2022.
+To support the incredible work that Kate is doing, we are donating a pair of tights to Smart Works charity for every order placed at www.hedoine.com the week commencing International Women’s Day, 8th March, 2023.